 Georgetown Loop Railroad was one of Colorado’s first visitor attractions completed in 1884.
-It is a three-foot narrow gauge railroad that was considered an engineering feat at the time, the loop was created to connect the two mining towns of Georgetown and Silver Plume.
+A three-foot narrow gauge railroad that was considered an engineering feat at the time, the loop was created to connect the two mining towns of Georgetown and Silver Plume.
 Designed with a corkscrew route by engineers, the loop is 3.1 miles in length and slowly gains 640 feet in elevation.

-Address: 507 Taos St, Georgetown
+Address: 507 Taos St, Georgetown, CO

 Latest in Georgetown Loop Railroad